 A lot of people who followed this diet lost around 11 pounds in a year.
 Many of them have also reduced their diabetes medication dosage or gone from insulin to oral medication.

 However, the Ornish diet might be a bit too restrictive for those who are not used to consuming just plant-based foods.
 This diet teaches you how to choose the healthiest food option.
 For example, if you have to buy bread, you should go with sprouted grain bread as it’s healthier than wheat bread.

 The Ornish diet also includes exercise, stress-management techniques, and emotional support.

 The main goal of carb counting is not weight loss, but blood sugar control.
 Even though this is not “a diet” but rather an approach, it’s a great way to manage your diabetes.
 Also, by avoiding high-carb foods which are also high in calories, you help lose some excess weight.

 Although the average number of carbs per meal is 45-60 gr, you should consult a doctor to make an individualized meal plan according to your caloric needs, nutritional requirements, exercise routine, and medications.

 10. The Mayo Clinic Diet

-This diet teaches you how to have lasting healthy habits which will help prevent and control diabetes.
+This diet teaches you how to have lasting healthy habits that will help prevent and control diabetes.
 Seeing the food pyramid, you can decide which foods to eliminate and which to incorporate into your diet.